imanfaraji/parallel_programs/README.md

-The Copyright of all of the following work goes to Iman Faraji.
+The following work are some sample parallel programs that are developed by Iman Faraji.

 # MPI ACCELERATOR BENCHMARK